MarijaRomanenkova/MarijaRomanenkova/README.md

 I have also used CorelDraw and Adobe Photoshop a lot in my earlier carrier as a Marketer.

 And I'd love to participate in any project to get more experience working on something that might actually go life.
-S, if you could use my skills in your project, or maybe just have one in mind, please drop me and email at marija@dailyart.eu
+If you could use my skills in your project, or maybe just have one in mind, please drop me and email at marija@dailyart.eu